 If you’re lucky, you might have the chance to see manatees in the Florida Keys!
 We happened to see 2 manatees while watching the sunset in December at Sunset Grille in Marathon.
 What an amazing experience!

 Our kids LOVED this place, so we had to come back again during our second visit to the Florida Keys.
 It’s one of the best Florida Keys for families restaurants!
-Be sure to arrive with your swimsuits and even a life jacket for your little ones so you can enjoy the sunset while they splash in the pool.
+Be sure to arrive with your swimsuits, and even a life jacket for your little ones, so you can enjoy the sunset while they splash in the pool.

 Okay, I know, kids are not always excited about taking photos.
 Yet, some really enjoy being put behind a camera and capturing some of those amazing shots.

 Crossing the seven mile bridge while driving the Florida Keys feels as if you are entering a tropical paradise on a sunny day.

-Tony took Lilya and Gwen up first and then I took Riley up.
+Tony took Lilya and Gwen up first, and then I took Riley up.
 Jasmine was our little camera lady in the boat and she was a champ about not being able to go up.

 A special thanks to Fury Key West for providing discounted tickets for our family’s Fury Ultimate Experience in Key West.

 Be prepared though, your children need to be 4 years or older and they WILL get splashed and wet.
 Our kids didn’t mind at all!
 If you get a chance to go jet skiing in the Florida Keys with your kids, do it!

 Florida Keys snorkeling is a very popular activity for any local or tourist.
 The Florida Reef, the only living coral barrier reef in the continental US, is located just off the Florida Keys.
 You can find great snorkeling all along the Florida Keys.
 From John Pennekamp State Park’s snorkeling tours to tours in Key West.
 If you have young children, I suggest enjoying a day of snorkeling off the shore in Bahia Honda State Park.